samrajuadapt/mobile-ticket/README.md

 `Add meeting based on Service` will create meetings for the selected services from the branch level.

-## Cookie consent.
+## Cookie consent
-Mobile Ticket can be configured to ask cookie consent before using any cookies.
+Mobile Ticket can be configured to add an interactive cookie permission popup to get the consent of the user before using any cookies.
 This can be enabled by `cookie_consent` attribute in the `config.json`.
-If it is enabled, then the users will able to see a popup on every landing points to mobile ticket until user accept the cookie consent.
-Cookie consent messages can be stored inside    `cookie-consent-files` in `resources/locale` folder using the `cookie-LANG.html` format.
+If it is `enabled`, then the user will be able to see a popup when landing the mobile ticket application.
+Cookie consent text has been stored in `cookie-LANG.html` which is stored in `locale/cookie-consent-files` directory.
 Browsers will pick the relevant message depending on the browser language.
-If `cookie_consent` is enabled google analytics will only use after user accepting the cookie consent.
+If `cookie_consent` is enabled, then cookies will be used only for google analytics after accepting the consent.